top of page

-Active Learning Project
+The Active Learning Project (ALP)

 Our Goal: To improve the quality of education in Uganda by bringing active learning into every primary school classroom and Primary Teacher Training College across Uganda.